ISG-UAH/presentation-isg/README.md

 # presentation-isg

+Presentation of the ISG group.

-Presentation of the ISG group
+* *gsi.tex*: Presentation of the group in Spanish